mj-xmr/SolOptXMR/docs/config.md

 In such cases, please enter the nearest largest city, until the script stops complaining.

 ## Computers
+The mining rig has to be defined in the `~/.config/solar/computers.json` file.
 Currently the system doesn't work very well with the number of mining machines larger than 2.
 In case a single computer should be disabled, please set its `count` field to `0`.